ucrcsedept/galah/install/vagrant/README.rst

  * `Ansible <http://docs.ansible.com/intro_installation.html>`_
  * `VirtualBox <https://www.virtualbox.org/wiki/Linux_Downloads>`_

-Then you will need to retrieve the appropriate Galah Vagrant Box (**instructions not yet available for this step**).
+Then you will need to retrieve the appropriate Vagrant Box (basically a VM image).
+We don't yet host ready-made boxes but you can generate one easily with packer.
+Check out the README in ``install/packer`` for more information.

 Finally, you should navigate to the appropriate directory in ``install/vagrant/`` (which is a directory in the Galah core git repo) and run the command ``vagrant up``.
 After Vagrant is finished setting up the VM you will be able to run ``vagrant ssh`` to enter the virtual machine and begin development.